 bRetroperitoneal hemorrhage (n=1), Pseudomonal sepsis.

-cCerebral haemorrhage (n=1), bronchopulmonary aspergillosis (n=1), sepsis (n=1), pseudomonal sepsis (n=1).
+cCerebral hemorrhage (n=1), bronchopulmonary aspergillosis (n=1), sepsis (n=1), pseudomonal sepsis (n=1).

 dAll 3 due to COVID-19 pneumonia.

-eCOVID-19 pneumonia (n=1), pneumocystis jirovecii pneumonia (n=1), pneumonia influenza (n=1), progressive multifocal leukoencephalopathy (n=1), respiratory tract infection (n=1), multiple organ dysfunction syndrome (n=1).
+eCOVID-19 pneumonia (n=1), Pneumocystis jirovecii pneumonia (n=1), pneumonia influenza (n=1), progressive multifocal leukoencephalopathy (n=1), respiratory tract infection (n=1), multiple organ dysfunction syndrome (n=1).

 LITERATURE SEARCH

-A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File databases (and/or other resources, including internal/external databases) was conducted on 13 November 2025.
+A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File databases (and/or other resources, including internal/external databases) was conducted on 27 February 2026.

 References